/* Rambling Owl addition to remove page titles from blogs */

 Commando crawl ....

 After lunch we settled into a gentle walking rhythm again.
 We reached a stretch where the canal path was flanked on one side by the canal itself and on the other by the surging River Lochy; a much more dynamic river here at its upper reaches.
 Low green mountains chaperoned us to the north whilst pleasant open countryside rolled away eastwards, dotted here and there by farmhouses and crofters cottages.
 The miles ticked by, and soon we had walked into Gairlochy, a quiet little place consisting of a few dwellings and a swing bridge spanning the canal.
-It was only mid-afternoon so we had a short discussion about what to do next.
-Quite frankly we weren’t used to this – most of our distance walking demanded long days and tiring hill climbing and we usually finished in time to neck a beer, grab a pie, and flake out.
-This was different .. it was in danger of being more like a real holiday.
+We calculated an early finish to the day — twelve miles covered, four remaining to Spean Bridge — and had a brief discussion about whether to stop or continue.
+Bod expressed an interest in the Commando memorial at Lochaber which settled the matter.
+We would walk on, making sixteen miles in total, which felt appropriately ambitious without being punishing.

 Spean a long day ....

-“If I started colouring that in”, he mused, “… when I got to the end would I have to start again?”
+"If I started colouring that in," he mused, "when I got to the end, would I have to start again?"

 Daily Tweets